 NOT useful for:

-- Predicting Google rankings precisely - Comparing across different tools (each uses its own scale) - Setting absolute targets ("we need to reach DA 60") - Evaluating content quality or topical relevance
+- Predicting Google rankings precisely - Comparing across different tools (each uses its own scale) - Setting absolute targets ("we need to reach DA 60") - Evaluating content quality or topical relevance.
+If you're researching best tools to check domain authority, this page covers what actually moves the needle in 2026.

 **Scale:** 1-100 logarithmic